github/docs/content/organizations/managing-organization-settings/restricting-repository-visibility-changes-in-your-organization.md

 shortTitle: Set visibility changes policy
 ---

-You can restrict who has the ability to change a repository's visibility, such as changing a repository from private to public.
+You can restrict who has the ability to change repository visibility in your organization, such as changing a repository from private to public.
 For more information about repository visibility, see "[About repositories](/repositories/creating-and-managing-repositories/about-repositories#about-repository-visibility)."

 You can restrict the ability to change repository visibility to organization owners only, or you can allow anyone with admin access to a repository to change visibility.